slowburn-dev/DataConfig/Misc/Docs/src/Programming/ErrorHandling.md

 DataConfig uses `FDcResult`, `DC_TRY`, `DC_FAIL` for error handling.
 It's lightweight and relatively easy to grasp.
 There's still some limitations in this regard:

 - `FDcResult` occupied the return position making passing value to parent a bit cumbersome.
 - For now we always stop as the first error.
-It's very unlikely to support error recovery.
+There's no plan to support error recovery.

 Some closing notes: